-As lawyers, we have all probably wondered at some point if we or our employees are actually happy at work.
 With happiness being such an important aspect of everyday life, we then wonder, do law firms have a social obligation to ensure their lawyers are happy?
-And, assuming they do, how effective are roles like Legal Project Management in creating a positive working environment and happy employees?
+How effective are roles like Legal Project Management in creating a positive working environment and happy employees?

 By Anna Marra, Project Manager, Consultant and Trainer.
 Director of IE Law School´s Executive Education Management for Lawyers programs